 1. Fine Jewelry versus Costume Jewelry: Our site sells only fine jewelry, meaning our products are silver or gold all the way through.
 Costume jewelry consists of a plating of gold or silver over a base metal such as brass or nickel.
 There is nothing wrong with costume jewelry, we just think it should be very clear when an item is only silver plated versus 0.975 stamped sterling silver.

 2. Rhodium Plating: All our silver jewelry is rhodium plated to provide a shinier look and to prevent tarnishing.
 Some sites refer to their jewelry as being plated with platinum.
 While rhodium is shiny like platinum, it is much less expensive, but more than adequate for the task.
-We have never heard of anyone using actual platinum to plate silver jewelry.
-We think saying platinum when you mean rhodium is just deceptive.
+We have sometimes seen jewelry that is plated with platinum, but the vast majority of plated silver jewelry is plated with rhodium.
+Buyers should be careful about sites that claim all their jewelry is platinum plated, as this is not the norm.

 3. Cubic Zirconia: People often ask what, “What exactly is cubic zirconia?"
 Cubic zirconia, also known as “CZ”, is not a diamond and, in fact, has a completely different chemical composition than does a diamond.
 Since they are made in a laboratory, and not mined from the earth, CZs are not as rare, and hence not as expensive, as are diamonds.
 Many sites use the term “diamond CZs”, but this should not imply that the product contains diamonds.
 We use the term simply to distinguish a white CZ (which resembles a diamond) from colored zirconia, which may resemble other gems (please see below).